- How does this work?

 What are the chances of being published through this service?

-The publishing world can be a difficult world to enter.
-However, ChristianBookProposals.com was designed at the request of our member publishers – to meet their need for an efficient review process for unsolicited manuscripts.
-Most of our publishers no longer review unsolicited manuscripts sent to them due to their inability to devote staff time to adequately review the enormous amount of unsolicited manuscripts in print they receive each week.
+The publishing world can be difficult to enter.
+However, ChristianBookProposals.com was designed at the request of ECPA member publishers to meet their need for an efficient review process for unsolicited manuscripts.
+Most of our publishers no longer review unsolicited manuscripts sent directly to them due to their inability to devote staff time to adequately review the enormous amount of unsolicited manuscripts in print they receive each week.
 This service offers a win-win situation for new authors and publishers.

 Can I show my proposal to others while it is on the service?

 Yes.
-You are welcome to share your proposal with others while it is present in this database.
+You are welcome to share your proposal with others while it is active in the ChristianBookProposals.com database.
 The preparation of your proposal on this site provides you with a good way to share this with an editor at a Writers Conference or with a literary agent.
 Consult the Resources page for conference opportunities and advice on contacting an agent.

 How do I know that my manuscript idea will not be stolen?

-At the end of six-months, you will be sent an email reminder of the expiration of your proposal.
+At the end of six months, you will be sent an email reminder of the expiration of your proposal.
 You may renew your proposal by choosing the renew option that will appear when you enter the system.
-You will be able to edit/update your proposal prior to submitting it again to the publishers.
+You will be able to edit or update your proposal prior to submitting it again to the publishers.
 Your proposal will then shift back to the top (by new date) within the database of submitted proposals.
 Renewal cost is $98 for an additional six months.

 When does the six-month period begin?